neljasonhaw/ReproductionNumber/README.md

 * DateTest: Date when case was swabbed for confirmatory testing (format: YYYY-MM-DD)
 * Result: Result of test conducted (Positive, Negative, Equivocal, Invalid)

-You may prepare the tidy data using a spreadsheet program, which may be familiar to most, but it is much better to prepare the tidy data using R by feeding the raw data as is, although this requires some basic knowledge of data cleaning in R and takes quite a big of trial and error when doing it for the first time.
+You may prepare the tidy data using a spreadsheet program, which may be familiar to most people.
+But it is much better to prepare the tidy data using R by feeding the raw data as is, although this requires some basic knowledge of data cleaning in R and takes quite a bit of trial and error when doing it for the first time.
 It would even be better if the data structure of the raw data itself would be revised to make it more analysis-friendly.
+This guide will not teach you how to clean data.

 To learn more about tidy data, refer to the following reference by Hadley Wickham [(Paper)](http://vita.had.co.nz/papers/tidy-data.pdf) [(Video)](http://vimeo.com/33727555)

-## Packages to Install
+## Packages to install
 You only need to install packages once in R. An internet connection is required.

 We will need five packages: